L-X-T/sybit-essentials-modern/labs/09_router.md

    </p>
    </details>

+7. Make sure to add all necessary imports (e.g. `routerLinkActive`, `routerLink`) to the `sidebar.component.ts`.

-10. Check with the TypeScript compiler in your IDE whether there are any compilation errors and correct them if necessary.
+8. Check with the TypeScript compiler in your IDE whether there are any compilation errors and correct them if necessary.

-11. Test your solution.
+9. Test your solution.

 ## Bonus: Routes with hash fragment and tracing \*